liamandaidan/liamandaidan/README.md

 ### Hi there 👋
 🏫 I have my diploma in Informatation Technology Software Development from SAIT.
 🔭 I’m currently looking for work.
-🌱 I’m currently learning how to create mods for games.
+🌱 I’m currently learning how to use Node better.
 💬 Most confident in Java, been programming in it since 2016 on and off.
 ⚡ Hobbies: Ski racing/coaching, rock climbing, Esports, various TCG, and programmer by night 🦉
-✈️ Known languages: Python, Java, React, Node, JS, rusty with c++.
+✈️ Known languages: Python, Java, React, JS, rusty with c++.
 🥇 Portfolio: https://liamandaidan.github.io/Portfolio_Website
 📺 YouTube: https://www.youtube.com/channel/UCm6rbFOYTzjjxUcmWpC0tQg/featured